obakfahad/dockersearchimagetags/README.md

 # dockersearchimagetags
-This script can give you function to search for images which is available public and with the tags with it.
-You can get list of certain image.
+By this script you can get list of tags of certain image.
+Normally docker search command doesn't give you functionality to find what are the available tags.

+Knowing exact tags can save some space and confusion.